flyingstick22/electricity-saver-II/README.md

-# Control your electrical loads using Google Cloud Platform (GCP)
+# Control your electrical loads using Google Cloud Platform (GCP), Shelly relay and hourly electricity price (Finland)
-This is a cloud based control solution for Finnish residents who would like to reduce their electricity bill
+This is a cloud based load control solution for Finnish residents (with a spot-price contract) who would like to reduce their electricity bill

 ## Intro
-This simple Python project is evolution from electricity-saver-I project.
-In this project, we are not using any local computers to run the script thus deploying our code directly into Google Cloud Platform (GCP).
-Shelly relay is controlled via (Google) cloud - (Shelly) cloud connection.
-In this project we are requesting electricity prices via this new [API]( https://api.spot-hinta.fi/swagger/ui/#/Pörssihinnat%20tänään%20-%20hinta%20ja%20kuluvan%20tunnin%20'rank'/JustNow) (prices only for Finland, sorry..) which makes the script simpler because we do not need to work with raw data or API key as in "electricity-saver-I" project.
+This simple Python project is an evolution from electricity-saver-I project.
+In this project, we are not using any local machines (computers) to run scripts thus deploying our code directly in Google Cloud Platform (GCP).
+Our Shelly relay is controlled via (Google) cloud - (Shelly) cloud connection and  we are requesting electricity prices via this new [API]( https://api.spot-hinta.fi/swagger/ui/#/Pörssihinnat%20tänään%20-%20hinta%20ja%20kuluvan%20tunnin%20'rank'/JustNow) (prices only for Finland, sorry..).
+This makes script simpler because we do not need to work with raw data or with ENTSO-E API key as in "electricity-saver-I" project.

-This project requires no prior knowledge about programming but a curios mind.
+This project requires beginner level knowledge about programming and is meant for people who are intrested smart homes and maybe using already Shelly relays in their other projects.

 ## Let's get started
-In this demo, we are using [Shelly pro 4PM](https://www.shelly.cloud/knowledge-base/devices/shelly-pro-4pm/) and its first relay output (ID = 0) for simplicity.
-You can select your own prefered Shelly relay model of course. **Electrical installation belongs to professional so ask your electrician do Shelly installation.**
+In this demo, we are using [Shelly pro 4PM](https://www.shelly.cloud/knowledge-base/devices/shelly-pro-4pm/) and its first relay output (ID = 0).
+You can select your own prefered Shelly relay model and expand the script for different or multiply outputs. **Electrical installation belongs to professional so ask your electrician to do your Shelly installation.**

 1. connect Shelly to your home network and make comissioning with [Shelly Cloud App](https://www.shelly.cloud/support/cloud-connected/)
-2. open the app (web or mobile) and find your device ID number (device --> settings --> device ID).
+2. open the app (web or mobile) and find your relay "device ID" number (device --> settings --> device ID).
 3. activate authorization for cloud key
 4. copy your cloud key and write down your server name.
 You'll need this information in the next step

 ## Deploying script to Google Cloud Platform (GCP)
 Check [this](https://www.youtube.com/watch?v=lIJlhKrP_SI) tutorial from Algovibes how to run Python in GCP environment.
 As soon as your Linux Debian virtual machine is installed with Miniconda environment:

-5. open nano text editor by typing command line: nano my_spot_script.py
+5. open nano text editor by typing command line: ```` nano my_spot_script.py ````
-6. copy the script my_spot_script.py from the repository and modify following parameters based on your installation: device ID, cloud key and server name
+6. copy the script my_spot_script.py from the repository and paste the code into nano editor.
+7. modify following parameters based on your device: device ID, cloud key, server name
 7. close the file by pressing ctrl + x
 8. press y (= saving yes) and press enter to save the file and exit